 Workers’ compensation benefits start immediately upon an injury or illness.
 SSDI benefits have a lengthy application process and can take much longer to receive since a majority of SSDI benefit claims will be denied and appealed.

 If you have been injured at work, contact the attorneys at Armstrong & Vaught, P.L.C. at once.
 Our experienced attorneys will aggressively negotiate with the insurance company to ensure you are awarded the workers’ compensation or disability benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.